asobe/powerapi/sensors/sensor-powerspy/README.md

 ## In

-This module reacts to `Tick` messages, typically sent by the core `Clock` class.
+This module reacts to `Tick` messages, typically sent by the core `ClockWorker` class.

 ## Out